armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-17-7.md

 ## Highlighted Updates
 ### Armory
 This release includes the following:
-  - Improved error handling in Pipelines as Code and its microservice, Dinghy.
+  - Improved error handling in Pipelines-as-Code and its microservice, Dinghy.
   - The Terraform integration now uses Clouddriver's built-in support for `git/repo` artifact types.
 Previously, you had to create a custom artifact that was a `git/repo` type.
   - Addresses a number of CVE's related to `springframework`, `tomcat`, and `jackson-databind` found in Spinnaker Java services